 All students who wish to return to campus for any portion of Intersession must register AND provide a valid reason for being here.
 There are several reasons established to be eligible to stay on campus:

-- Taking a course with the PAGE program (Previously called MHC Extension)
+- Taking a course with the Professional and Graduate Education program

 - Taking a course within the 5 Colleges

 - Independent/course study work with a faculty member (must list faculty name)

 - International Student

 - Hardship (could include hardships caused by travel, strained financial resources, personal emergencies, etc.)

 On the registration form, you must select your reason for staying on campus and provide the necessary details, such as your employer or faculty’s name.
 We will use the details provided to verify your need to stay.
 Registration for a Mount Holyoke Professional and Graduate Education class or 5-College credit class is, in most cases, one of the approved criteria for residing on campus during Intersession.
 For information on MHC PaGE courses offered in January, please visit the PaGE Current Course Listings.

 You will also note we have criteria that allows for a hardship consideration.
 This is the place where students can make requests based on financial need, travel hardship or other unforeseen circumstances.
 A committee of people from offices across campus will review all hardship requests.
 The group will notify you on your eligibility to stay.

 Can I return to campus any time on or after January 1, if I am registered?